Wesley Clover Parks: Activities

 Wesley Clover Parks is also the equestrian centre of choice for third party horse show producers, who lease the facility for competitions and events throughout the season.
 Past events include Polo in the Park Ottawa, third party Bronze/Silver shows, the Ottawa Dressage Festival, and Eventing at the Parks.

 Wesley Clover Parks has been the host venue for a number of charity runs including the Color Vibe 5K and the BADASS Dash.
 The site is used for charity runs, endurance races, festivals, sporting events, and equestrian competitions.

-Wesley Clover Parks harvests over 100-acres of hay to feed the over 55 horses and 1 donkey that call The Parks home, part of a long-term commitment to sustainable farming.
-With the help of GeesBees Honey Company, Wesley Clover Parks brought in over 300,000 honey bees and now host 6 hives on site to help support the bee population.
+Wesley Clover Parks harvests over 100-acres of hay to feed over 55 horses and 1 donkey who call the Parks home, part of a long-term commitment to sustainable farming.
+With the help of GeesBees Honey Company, Wesley Clover Parks brought in over 300,000 honey bees, and now host 6 hives on site to help support the bee population.